kml96/os-in-rust/README.md

 # Minimal Operating System in Rust

-Learning to write minimal OS from scratch in Rust lang.
+Learning to write minimal OS from scratch in Rust programming language.

 ## Resources used
  - [Writing OS in rust by Philipp Oppermann](https://os.phil-opp.com)